The Perfect 4 to 5 Days in Amsterdam Itinerary

 Traditional houses in Amsterdam

-4 to 5 Days in Amsterdam Itinerary
+4 to 5-Day Amsterdam Itinerary

-Filled with arts and culture, the city of Amsterdam is much more than its infamous Red Light District and this itinerary will highlight that.
+There is much more than its infamous Red Light District and this itinerary will highlight that.

 Day 1 – Amsterdam Main Sightseeing